-Dr. Raper is a Licensed Professional Counselor-Supervisor in North Carolina, and holds a doctorate in Counseling and Clinical Supervision from Syracuse University.
-He focused a portion of his doctoral coursework on crisis management in higher education, and completed a research dissertation entitled: The Relationship Between Educational, Clinical, And Personal Exposure To Suicide, And Suicide Intervention Skill.
-Dr. Raper has also co-authored a book chapter entitled: Suicide Assessment and Intervention, Crisis and Disaster Response, Managing Stress and Avoiding Burnout.
-In addition, Dr. Raper also holds a master's from Wake Forest University in Community Counseling, and a bachelor's degree in Religion from Colgate University.
-He has held adjunct teaching positions in graduate programs at Wake Forest University and Syracuse University, and has been asked to share his expertise in both suicide assessment and intervention and clinical supervision at the national and international levels.
+Dr. Raper is a Licensed Clinical Mental Health Counselor-Supervisor in North Carolina, and holds a doctorate in Counseling and Clinical Supervision from Syracuse University.
+He focused a portion of his doctoral coursework on organizational crisis management in higher education, and completed a research dissertation entitled: The Relationship Between Educational, Clinical, And Personal Exposure To Suicide, And Suicide Intervention Skill.
+Dr. Raper has also co-authored a book chapter entitled: Suicide assessment and intervention, crisis and disaster response, managing stress and avoiding burnout.
+In addition, Dr. Raper holds a master's degree from Wake Forest University in Community Counseling, and a bachelor's in Religion from Colgate University.
+He has held adjunct teaching positions in graduate programs at Wake Forest University and Syracuse University, and has been asked to share his expertise in both suicide assessment and intervention, and clinical supervision at the national and international levels.